saa-97/Sanitizer-Robot-ROS2/README.md

 ros2 launch turtlebot3_gazebo turtlebot3_bighouse.launch.py
 ```

+### Autonomous mapping

-The autonmous mapping can be done by running the following commands in three terminals:
+The autonomous mapping can be done by running the following commands in three different terminals:
 1. Launch Gazebo in the first terminals:
    ```
    ros2 launch turtlebot3_gazebo turtlebot3_bighouse.launch.py